 - 1. The BOCC is authorized to appoint a commission of not less than three (3) and not more than nine (9), seven (7) Members plus two (2) Associate Members, to be known as the County Planning Commission (C.R.S.
 30-28-103). - 2.
 The members of the PC shall serve without compensation, but shall be reimbursed for travel, mileage, and continuing education expenses authorized by the BOCC; - 3.
 Each member of the PC shall be a full-time resident of Custer County.
 Appointments depend on volunteers making themselves available to serve; - 4.
 In the event there are not enough seated members available to serve, vacant positions should be filled by Associate Members first.
 A maximum of half of the BZA members may also be members of the PC.
 All seated members of the PC are ex-officio members of the BZA; - 5.
 Any member of the PC may be removed for nonperformance of duty or misconduct by a majority vote of the BOCC (C.R.S § 30-28-103(3); - 6.
 No person shall serve as a member of the PC whose service or affiliation to another organization is in direct conflict with the role of a voting member of the PC and may constitute a conflict of interest (e.g. where this person may be compensated directly or indirectly based on their vote, and/or may not allow an unbiased vote regarding applications for a PUD, SUP, STR, or other County matters). - 7.
-In the event of the death, resignation, or removal of any member or associate member before the expiration of his/her term, Vacancies shall be filled for unexpired terms in the same manner as in the case of original appointments for the unexpired portion of the member's or Associate Member's term; - 8.
-Upon a permanent vacancy in the seated membership of the PC, the BOCC shall request recommendations from the Chairperson about which of the Associate Members are best qualified to be appointed to fill the vacancy; - 9.
+Vacancies shall be filled for unexpired terms in the same manner as in the case of original appointments for the unexpired portion of the member's or Associate Member's term; - 8.
 No member of the BOCC may serve on the PC.